KinveyApps/Ionic-Starter/readme.md

 A Kinvey starter application built on the Ionic framework.

 ## Features

 * Login a user
 * View a data store collection

 ## Setup

+1. Clone the repo and open a terminal at the location you cloned the repo.
-1. Excecute `npm install` to follow the instructions.
+2. Excecute `npm install` to follow the instructions.
-2. Create a user using the [console](http://console.kinvey.com) for your application.
+3. Create a user using the [console](http://console.kinvey.com) for your application.
-3. Create a posts collection for your Kinvey application using the [console](http://console.kinvey.com) and import the provided posts.json file.
+4. Create a 'posts' collection for your Kinvey application using the [console](http://console.kinvey.com) and import the provided 'posts.json' file.

 ## Run